Critique of Practical Reason: Analytic: Chapter Two

-The error of all past philosophical investigations into morality is that they have attempted to define the moral in terms of the good rather than the other way around.
-In this way, they have all fallen victim to the same error of confusing pleasure with morality.
+Past philosophical investigations into morality have erred in that they have attempted to define the moral in terms of the good rather than the other way around.
+As a result, they have all fallen victim to the same error of confusing pleasure under one guise or another with morality.
 If one desires the good, one will act to satisfy that desire, that is in order to produce pleasure.

 The moral law, in Kant's view, is equivalent to the idea of freedom.
 Since the noumenal cannot be perceived, we can only know that something is morally right by intellectually considering whether a certain action that we wish to commit could be universally performed.
 Kant calls the idea that we can know what is right or wrong only through abstract reflection moral rationalism.
 This is to be contrasted with two alternative, mistaken approaches to moral epistemology: moral empiricism, which takes moral good and evil to be something we can apprehend from the world and moral mysticism, which takes morality to be a matter of sensing some supernatural property, such as the approbation of God.
 Although both positions are mistaken and harmful, according to Kant, moral empiricism is much more so because it is equivalent to the theory that the morally right is nothing more than the pursuit of pleasure.

 In this chapter, Kant makes his clearest and most explicit formulation of the position he adopts with respect to the question of the fundamental nature of morality.
-Kant's position is that moral goodness, which consists in following the rule of the categorical imperative, is more basic to ethics than good consequences, and that it is the right motivations—an obligation to duty—which is criterial for defining a person as good.
+Kant's position is that moral goodness, which consists in following the rule of the categorical imperative, is more fundamental to ethics than good consequences, and that it is the right motivations—an obligation to duty—which is criterial for defining a person as good.
 Hence, Kant is a deontologist, in the terminology of contemporary philosophy, particularly that of analytic philosophy.
-He also takes a position on the important question of how we can distinguish what is right from what is wrong.
-Kant believes that we can never really be sure when we have witnessed a moral act, since the moral rightness of an act consists of its being caused in the right way from the noumenal world, which is by definition unknowable.
-Hence, he is a moral rationalist.
+Hence, he concludes that we can never have sure insight into whether one has witnessed a genuinely moral act, since the moral rightness, or lack thereof, consists in the will's having been determined to action in the right way from the noumenal world, which is by definition unknowable.
+For this reason among others, he is categorized as a moral rationalist.